lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 - I've stumbled upon
 - found interesting
-- knew they they existed but never used
+- I knew existed but I've never used
 - I have not fully understood how they work under the hood

 I thought I should gather the first five "lessons" in a blog post.
 This also gives me some more space to add context and